raphaellueckl/inschpektor/readme.md

 ## INSCHPEKTOR - Status: Beta

-This is a vuejs app that helps you managing your IOTA node neighbors.
+This is a manager for your IOTA node with focus on simplicity and user experience.
+It will take a lot of manual work off your shoulders. :)

 ### Features